losizm/scamper/README.md

 val contentType: Option[String] = req.getHeaderValue("Content-Type")
 ```

-This gets the job done in many cases; however, `HttpMessage` can be extended for
+This gets the job done in many cases.
+However, there are extension methods
-specialized header access.
-There are extension methods provided by type classes
+provided by implicit classes defined in `scamper.headers`, which can be imported
-defined in `scamper.headers`.
+for specialized header access.

 For example, `ContentType` adds the following methods: